AttackFeed Cybersecurity News

 Threat Level – GUARDED – Cyber Threat Alert

-On March 19, the Cyber Threat Alert Level was evaluated and is remaining at Blue (Guarded) due to multiple vulnerabilities in Santesoft and Apache products.
-On March 14, the MS-ISAC released an advisory for multiple vulnerabilities in Sante PACS Server, the most severe of which could allow for remote code execution.
-On March 18, the MS-ISAC released an advisory for...
+On March 26, the Cyber Threat Alert Level was evaluated and is remaining at Blue (Guarded) due to vulnerabilities in AMI, Veeam, and Google products.
+On March 20, the MS-ISAC released two advisories.
+The first advisory was for a vulnerability in AMI MegaRAC software that could allow for remote code execution.
+The second advisory was for a vulnerability in Veeam...

 0